 The Cask of Amontillado by legendary writer Edgar Allan Poe is a chilling tale of revenge.
 Written at the end of Poe's life, the themes of revenge, substance abuse, remorse, delusion, pride, and freedom create a chilling story and possibly give us a glimpse into the author's mind.

 Part of the reason why the story is so chilling is that this is clearly a premeditated and in some ways unemotional murder.
-The audience is never really given any examples of what Fortunato did to Montresor, and at the end, Fortunato is also unclear of what he did to deserve his punishment.
+If you need help with coursework writing service, the audience is never really given any examples of what Fortunato did to Montresor, and in the end, Fortunato is also unclear about what he did to deserve his punishment.
+Our professional coursework writing service is always ready to assist you in crafting well-researched and well-written coursework assignments that meet the highest academic standards.

 It is interesting to note that Montresor’s family motto translates to "No one wounds (or "attacks") me with impunity."
 This implies that his family has always considered revenge an important element of their honor.